 Natural Toothpaste Choices

 Occasionally, controversy surrounds tooth products.
-So, if this is an area where you’re not comfortable trying a make-your-own version, that’s understandable.
-Besides, there are many all-natural brands of toothpaste that avoid the worst ingredients.
-This is my favorite.
+So, if this is an area where you’re not comfortable trying a make-your-own version, no problem.
+Here’s a list of the best all-natural brands of toothpaste that are free from harmful chemicals.
+And this is my favorite.